+'''

-''' Comma separated list of task classnames to be executed hourly tasks.hourly=org.roller.presentation.planet.RefreshEntriesTask '''
+Comma separated list of task classnames to be executed hourly tasks.hourly=org.apache.roller.ui.core.tasks.RefreshEntriesTask

+'''

 However, some folks have found that the RefreshEntriesTask can works best when run outside of Roller.
 If you want to do that instead, you can use cron on UNIX or Windows Task scheduler to run the task.
 For UNIX users, use the rollertask.sh script which can be found in the Roller install directory under docs/examples.
 You'll have to modify it to set your paths and your JDBC driver jar.